bueltge/wordpress-admin-style/README.md

 Please fork it, add an issue for ideas and bugs.

 ### Disclaimer
-I'm German and my English might be gruesome here and there.
+I'm German, and my English might be gruesome here and there.
 So please be patient with me and let me know of typos or grammatical farts.
 Thanks